mbarto/react-day-berlin-2024-slides/slides.md

 # Additional notes

-<span class="color-white">A custom loader (or a bundler),  is needed on the backend to handle client components</span>
+<div class="color-white -mt-3">A custom loader (or a bundler),  is needed on the backend to handle client components</div>

 <div class>
 ```sh